 Personal and professional development books.
 Cafe offering vegetarian chemical-free food and Fair Trade coffee.

-The Book Buff sells all types of popular fiction and literature, a broad range of non-fiction books, and has an excellent children's/young adults' section.
+The Book Buff sells all types of popular fiction and literature, a broad range of non-fiction books, and has a separate children's/young adults' section.
 The shop also specialises in second hand printed music.

 A gay and lesbian book store.
 Sells DVDs, magazines, and erotica as well as books.